-- The balance of any existing pension(s)
+- The balance of any existing pensions.

-- Number of years left working
+- Number of years left working.

-- Your planned retirement age
+- Your planned retirement age.

-- Your ideal retirement income
+- Your ideal retirement income.

-Of course, your level of pension contributions largely depends on how much you can afford to save.
+A rough rule of thumb is that you should try to pay 15% of your annual salary into your pension.
 If you’ve got some money left over each month then your pension is a good place to put it, especially because the tax relief makes a pension more attractive than other saving products.
-Also, new pension freedom rules mean you’ve got more options for what to do with your pension pot once you reach 55 (57 from 2028).
+It’s a good idea to increase your pension contributions when your salary increases.